andrew/ultimate-awesome/README.md

 - [awesome-bun](https://github.com/one-aalam/awesome-bun) - Bun is a fast all-in-one JavaScript runtime.
 This is a central reference to many awesome things about bun out there. .
 - [awesome-reconsidera-takeaway](https://github.com/reconsidera/awesome-reconsidera-takeaway) - 《数字极权时代生存手记》的工具包.
 - [Awesome-BSD-Ports-Programs-And-Projects](https://github.com/SaintFenix/Awesome-BSD-Ports-Programs-And-Projects) - A Repo Detailing BSD Ports, Programs, and Projects.
+- [awesome-stock-trading](https://github.com/shi-rudo/awesome-stock-trading) - Curated list of resources for traders, such as tools, websites, and books related to trading stocks.
 - [awesome-hyperledger](https://github.com/skcript/awesome-hyperledger) - A curated list of Hyperledger Resources, Articles, Talks and Applications, all in one place.
 - [awesome-osquery](https://github.com/sttor/awesome-osquery) - Osquery Resources.
 - [awesome-tidalcycles](https://github.com/tidalcycles/awesome-tidalcycles) - List of awesome things related to the live coding system TidalCycles and its close relatives.
+- [awesome-ml-fairness](https://github.com/brandeis-machine-learning/awesome-ml-fairness) - Papers and online resources related to machine learning fairness.
 - [Awesome-Mix](https://github.com/ChengtaiCao/Awesome-Mix) - A curated list of awesome Mix.
 - [fucking-awesome-sysadmin](https://github.com/Correia-jpv/fucking-awesome-sysadmin) - A curated list of amazingly awesome open source sysadmin resources.
 With up-to-date repository stars⭐ and forks🍴.
 - [awesome-ebpf-zh](https://github.com/eunomia-bpf/awesome-ebpf-zh) - 与 eBPF 相关的精选项目的中文清单.